 Men’s Guide to Looking Good after Divorce: The Sports Guy

-One caveat, however: no man over the age of 23 should wear a Maple Leafs jersey unless he:
+One caveat, however: no man over the age of 23 should wear an NHL jersey unless he:

 - is so handsome that it doesn’t matter what he wears,